-Solution mining operations for salt or brine recovery currently take place at two fields in Schuyler County and three fields in Wyoming County.
+Solution mining operations for salt recovery currently take place at two fields in Schuyler County and three fields in Wyoming County.

 The solution mining method has also been used and is planned for future use to create underground caverns for storing natural gas and liquefied petroleum gas.
 This use is not included in the well and production statistics compiled below.